MaxwellVolz/maxwellvolz.github.io/_posts/2019-6-14-Auto-Chess-Chesses.md

 ---
 layout: post
-title: Dota Auto Chess Tutorial - Chess Pieces
+title: How to Play Auto Chess Part 2
 ---

 Chess Pieces, How They Combo, What Makes Them Tick